elementor/hello-theme/README.md

 Source: https://stocksnap.io/photo/4B83RD7BV9

 ## Changelog ##

+### 2.5.0 - 2022-01-26 ###
+* Tweak: Added keyboard navigation to Hello theme menus
+* Tweak: Added Skip Links for better accessibility
+* Tweak: Added underline for text links in Post Content for better accessibility
+* Tweak: Removed `outline: none` from inputs for better accessibility
+* Fix: Footer menu location is not being presented on sites that are not running Elementor

 ### 2.4.2 - 2021-12-20 ###
 * Tweak: Use HTTPS in XFN profile link to prevent mixed content error ([Topic](https://wordpress.org/support/topic/url-scheme-in-xfn-profile-link/))